 At the end of volume 21 of the manga, after the Tower of Conviction fell after the mock Eclipse the Kushan army comes and Guts and Casca are surrounded while the other surviving party members escape.
 No one thinks that they could avoid capture.
 Moments later, to their surprise, they see Guts escaping with Casca (and Puck) on horseback into the horizon, chopping up Kushan soldiers all the way.

-No Woman's Land: We understand that in this Crapsack World, everybody has it hard, but it's especially hard if you're a lady, where you're in danger of getting raped by anyone, anything, anytime, just 'bout anywhere.
+No Woman's Land: In this Crapsack World, everybody has it hard, but it's especially hard if you're a lady, where you're in danger of getting raped by anyone, anything, anytime, just 'bout anywhere.
 Not only that, but your husband/father/brother are more than likely jerks to you, and may even try to rape you too.
+If you're lucky, you just might escape with your life but most likely, you will be raped and THEN you will also be killed or eaten alive.
+If you're not kept around for reproductive purposes that is, in which case your baby will rip trough your womb and gut you like a fish.
 If you're a title character, you are not given anymore immunity than the background women - in fact, that just makes you more ample prey.
-We're sorry, but it's true.
+It's Inherent in the System.

 Now That's Using Your Teeth: Guts has saved his life more than a few times by chomping on his enemies' weapons.
 Claims this is the only way to use your mouth in battle.
 Also: